Vivianne Miedema: 2017–2024: Arsenal

+2024–present: Manchester City

+On 5 July 2024, it was announced that Miedema had signed for Manchester City on a three-year deal and was assigned the number 6 shirt.
+She scored her first goal for the club during her debut in a 2024–25 UEFA Champions League qualifying match against Paris FC on 18 September.

+Miedema had surgery on her left knee on 30 October, having not played since the club's victory over Barcelona on 9 October.
+The extent of the injury or how long Miedema will be out, has not been revealed by the club.

+Following a long period of absence following her knee surgery, Miedema returned to play against Ipswich in the FA cup, scoring a goal to contribute to their 3-0 victory.

+On 5 August 2025, she switched to the number 10 after the departure of teammate and compatriot Jill Roord.

 International career

 Youth

-In October 2012 Miedema broke the goalscoring record for the Netherlands women's national under-17 football team, when she scored six goals against Montenegro then eight goals against Kazakhstan in the 2013 UEFA Women's Under-17 Championship qualification mini tournament.
+In October 2012 Miedema broke the goalscoring record for the Netherlands under-17 football team, when she scored six goals against Montenegro then eight goals against Kazakhstan in the 2013 UEFA Under-17 Championship qualification mini tournament.
 The eight goals in the 15–0 win over Kazakhstan also set a competition record for goals in a single match, and four more goals in the next match against Ukraine made her the all-time UEFA Women's Under-17 Championship top scorer.
 She scored a total of 22 goals for the under-17s, in her 11 appearances between October 2011 and October 2012.

-On 6 March 2013, Miedema debuted for the Netherlands women's national under-19 football team, starting a 3–1 defeat by Iceland.
-At the 2014 UEFA Women's Under-19 Championship, she was vital for the Dutch success, her six goals in the tournament guided the Netherlands to their first-ever title in women's football.
+On 6 March 2013, Miedema debuted for the Netherlands under-19 football team, starting a 3–1 defeat by Iceland.
+At the 2014 UEFA Under-19 Championship, she was vital for the Dutch success, her six goals in the tournament guided the Netherlands to their first-ever title in women's football.
 She scored a hat-trick in the 4–0 semi final win over the Republic of Ireland, and the only goal in the final win over Spain.
 She was the tournament top scorer by a margin of four goals and also collected the Golden Player awarded by UEFA to the best player of the tournament.
 Already a senior national team player, she concluded her under-19 national team career with seven goals from 10 appearances.